unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = Is Caldera Forms Protected Against Spam? =

 Yes your forms are protected against spam submissions by default.
-We use a honeypot instead of a captcha because captchas are less effective than honeypots and captchas are bad for conversions.
-You can also use our [Akismet](https://akismet.com/) processor for anti-spam, which is available when Akismet is active on your site.
-You can also use [Spam Shield](https://wordpress.org/plugins/wp-spamshield/).
-On our own sites, we just use the default anti-spam and we find this to be over 99% effective.
+We use a honeypot instead of a captcha because captchas are less effective than honeypots and captchas are bad for conversions. Â  You can also use our [Akismet](https://akismet.com/) processor for anti-spam, which is available when Akismet is active on your site.
+You can also use [Spam Shield](https://wordpress.org/plugins/wp-spamshield/). Â  On our own sites, we just use the default anti-spam and we find this to be over 99% effective.

 = Can I Send One or More Emails With Each Form Submission? =